NgLam2911-pm-pl/MineSweeperPE/README.md

 * Create a world with name: "Game"
 * Teleport to position 0 10 0
 * /startmine (x) (y) (bombs)
-* Use Iron Shovel and right-click (long-tap) to a block to explode.
+* Use Iron Shovel and right-click (long-tap) to a block to explode or Blaze Rod to set bomb flag.
 * /stopmine if you want to stop game or clear block in last mine.
 * Enjoy the game :)